agrestio/agrest/UPGRADE-NOTES.md

 ### Support for Case Insensitive Sorting [#428](https://github.com/agrestio/agrest/issues/428)

-Support for added for case-insensitive sorting to the Agrest protocol and the backend framework.
-While this change does not require any upgrade actions, and is fully backwards-compatible, since this is a rare protocol addition, it is worth mentioning it here.
+Support was added for case-insensitive sorting to the Agrest protocol and the backend framework.
+While this change does not require any upgrade actions and is fully backwards-compatible, since this is a rare protocol addition, it is worth mentioning it here.

 ### EncoderFilter API Changes [#420](https://github.com/agrestio/agrest/issues/420)